dontloo/dontloo.github.io/_posts/blog/2017-8-23-cortana-skill.md

 At the time of writing, [Cortana](https://developer.microsoft.com/en-us/cortana) supports two ways of creating a skill as shown [here](https://developer.microsoft.com/en-us/cortana/dashboard#!/home).

-The first option (based on Dorado) is sitll in its alpha version, which seems only applicable for Microsoft employees at the current stage.
+The first option (based on Dorado) is still in its alpha version, which seems only applicable for Microsoft employees at the current stage.
-It provides a unified platform for building and managing Cortana skills, here's a neat [introduction video](https://microsoft.sharepoint.com/:v:/r/teams/CortanaSkillsKitUpdatesSupportInternal/_layouts/15/guestaccess.aspx?share=EQ9jKaQoIoBAllnGiODg6SYBNLGkxR7fuejMm-Uzt2vRYA) and [slides](https://microsoft.sharepoint.com/:b:/r/teams/CortanaSkillsKitUpdatesSupportInternal/_layouts/15/guestaccess.aspx?share=EQ1Hn9u9AjZFuJhn_N3MzcwBD_pjs55A8eusS8DClMUDag) which are also only available to Microsoft emplyees.
+It provides a unified platform for building and managing Cortana skills, here's a neat [introduction video](https://microsoft.sharepoint.com/:v:/r/teams/CortanaSkillsKitUpdatesSupportInternal/_layouts/15/guestaccess.aspx?share=EQ9jKaQoIoBAllnGiODg6SYBNLGkxR7fuejMm-Uzt2vRYA) and [slides](https://microsoft.sharepoint.com/:b:/r/teams/CortanaSkillsKitUpdatesSupportInternal/_layouts/15/guestaccess.aspx?share=EQ1Hn9u9AjZFuJhn_N3MzcwBD_pjs55A8eusS8DClMUDag) which are also only available to Microsoft employees.

-The second option (based on [Bot Framework](https://dev.botframework.com/)) is publically avaiable, together with its [introduction vedio](https://channel9.msdn.com/Events/Build/2017/B8031).
+The second option (based on [Bot Framework](https://dev.botframework.com/)) is publically available, together with its [introduction video](https://channel9.msdn.com/Events/Build/2017/B8031).
-However in practice there could be many pitfalls for someone starting from scrach.
-This walkhtrough will guide you step by step to create a simple Cortana skill.
+However in practice there could be many pitfalls for someone starting from scratch.
+This walkthrough will guide you step by step to create a simple Cortana skill.

 As discribed in the [official document](https://docs.microsoft.com/en-us/cortana/tutorials/bot-skills/creating-a-bot-based-skill), the major steps are as follows.
 >